Posted on

 - gathering evidence favorable to your case, including eyewitness accounts and street camera footage,

-- negotiating for a fair settlement offer on your behalf, and
+- negotiating for a favorable settlement offer on your behalf, and

 - filing a personal injury lawsuit if no fair offer is made and the statute of limitations is approaching.

-If the accident proved to be a fatal one, a lawyer can help the victim’s family members file a wrongful death lawsuit.
+For fatal accidents, a lawyer can help the victim’s family members file a wrongful death lawsuit.

 Legal References: